 And due to the possibility of Zika spreading through blood transfusions, the American Red Cross issued a statement in March asking people to avoid donating blood for at least 28 days after traveling to an area with active Zika transmission.
 If you develop Zika-like symptoms within 14 days of donating blood, notify the Red Cross immediately so it can quarantine the blood.

 Where do Zika mosquitoes live?

 The mosquitoes capable of transmitting Zika are abundant in tropical and subtropical regions around the world, as well as many temperate areas.
 Aedes albopictus has adapted to survive at cooler temperatures, which lets it inhabit a wider range with more variable climates.
 It lives in close proximity to people, but less so than Aedes aegypti.
-This map shows the global distribution of both species.

 The maps below, published this month in the Journal of Medical Entomology, show the rising reports of Ae. aegypti and albopictus, respectively, by U.S. county since 1995:

 For more about Zika risk in the U.S., see these maps from the CDC.

 Not yet.
 One vaccine has been approved for human testing by the U.S. Food and Drug Administration (FDA), and several others are in various stages of development.
 For now, however, there is no vaccine or specific medicine for Zika virus infections, and the CDC doesn't recommend any particular antiviral treatment.
 Doctors can only provide supportive care and treat symptoms.
 Patients should get plenty of rest, stay hydrated and possibly take acetaminophen for pain or fever, but should avoid aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs).